-The connections with Vertigo, as with Psycho in the previous piece, appear to me to be fascinating and clear.
+The connections in Souvenirs of a Killing with Hitchcock’s Vertigo, as with Psycho in the previous piece, appear to me to be fascinating and clear.
 This is part two of what i would like to be an ongoing project linking an artwork to personal experience, so that the memory of the event is soundtracked and enveloped by that artwork, thus with the passing of time the artwork takes over.
 The memory can’t exist without its context.

 We believe Kim Novak in Vertigo to be possessed by the spirit of Carlotta Valdes.
 In the gallery she enters the painting of Carlotta as the viewer focuses on the tunnel created in her hair, then goes into the tunnel.
 There is a constant reference to falling and loss of balance, and a clear sense of regret.

-All of these factors are contained in the “real life” narrative the piece explores.
+All of these factors are contained in the “real life” narrative Souvenirs of a Killing explores.
 To return to the text: